Salil257/crowdFunding-platform/README.md

 # crowdFunding-platform
-A Crowdfunding Platform written in Solidity Javascript and ReactJS
+An Ethereum app for Crowdfunding Platform  written in Solidity Javascript &(Web3) and ReactJS.
+Metamask enabled.
+front- end in nextJS